Constitution and By-Laws

 Any member desiring to run for office of Delegate or Trustee must do so by filing a statement to that effect with the Secretary during the month of April of the election year.
 The Board of Directors shall select a date in June as the election date of each contested unit election and notify all candidates prior to May 11th.

-If any Delegate’s office shall be vacant through promotion, demotion, resignation or other cause, the Secretary or Secretary’s designee shall notify all members of the affected unit by mail within two (2) weeks.
-Statements of intent to run for the remainder of the two (2)year term will be accepted in the manner described in Article XV for a period of twenty (20) days from the date of mailing.
-The election will be held in conformance with Article XIII within thirty (30) days of the end of the filing period.
-If any Officer’s or Trustee’s office shall be vacant in a similar manner, the President must appoint an Officer or Delegate to serve as an Officer or a member to serve as a Trustee for the remainder of the term within thirty (30) days.
-If the vacancy occurs after the June election but prior to July 1st, the election results must be implemented.
-Only an Officer, Delegate or Trustee eligible as of July 1st may be appointed by the President to fill the vacancy.
-If the office of the President is vacated, the position must be offered to the remaining Officers in the order prescribed in Article VII.
+If any Delegate’s office shall be vacant through promotion, demotion, resignation or other cause, the Secretary or Secretary’s Designee shall notify all members of the affected unit by mail within two (2) weeks.
+Statements of intent to run for the remainder of the two year term will be accepted in the manner described in Article XV for a period of twenty (20) days from the date of mailing.
+The election will be held in conformance with Article XIII within (30) days of the end of the filing period.
+If any Officer’s or Trustee’s office shall be vacant in a similar manner, and there is less than one (1) year remaining in the vacant term of office, the President must appoint an Officer, Delegate or Trustee to serve as an Officer or a member to serve as a Trustee for the remainder of the term within twenty (20) days.
+If there is at least one (1) year remaining in the vacant term of an office, then a new election shall be held in accordance with Article XIII within sixty (60) days to fill the vacancy.
+In the event an elected Officer or Trustee resigns before their term begins, then a new election shall be held to fill the vacant position, such election taking place no later than September 15 th of that year.
+If the President’s office becomes vacant and there is at least one (1) year remaining in the term then the First Vice President shall be President until the results of an election to be held in accordance with Article XIII within sixty (60) days are implemented.
+If there is less than one (1) year remaining in the term of the President, then the First Vice President shall be President until the end of the term.

 Members of committees shall serve without compensation except that they shall be reimbursed for expenses as provided in the By-Laws.

-Membership dues shall be collectible by check-off, payroll deduction, or direct payment, in such amount as may be recommended by the Board of Directors, and approved by two-thirds of the members present and voting at a general or special membership meeting.
+Membership dues shall be collected by check-off, payroll deduction, or direct payment, in such amount as may be recommended by the Board of Directors, and approved by two-thirds of the members present at a general or special membership meeting.
+Thereafter, such increase shall be voted on by general membership.
+A majority vote of the general membership shall be required for the new dues amount to be implemented.

 The Annual General Membership Meeting shall be held in October.
 In years where there is an election for Officers of this association, an additional General Membership Meeting shall be held in May.
 The agenda shall allocate time for candidates to address the membership and answer questions.